Hugo-SEQUIER/docs-trophe/docs/database.md

 4. **Data Encryption and Decryption:**
    - **Encryption:** Data is encrypted using the user's public key.
 This can be performed either on the client-side or server-side, leveraging the non-sensitive nature of the public key.
    - **Decryption:** Decryption occurs on the server-side using the decrypted private key.
 Only the system, authenticated through the application's secret, can decrypt the data, ensuring that sensitive information remains protected.

+It's important to note that the sole purpose of these keys is for data encryption and decryption within our platform.
+The public key is used to encrypt data, while the private key is used to decrypt it.
+We do not add funds to these wallets, and we strongly recommend that users do not add any funds or use these keys for any external applications or services.
+This practice ensures the security and integrity of the data within our platform.

-These enhanced key management practices ensure that user keys are securely generated, stored, and managed, providing a robust defense against various security threats while maintaining the convenience expected from modern Web2 applications.
+These key management practices ensure that user keys are securely generated, stored, and managed, providing a robust defense against various security threats while maintaining the convenience expected from modern Web2 applications.

 ### Retrieving Metadata